qcri-social/AIDR/Installation-instructions.md

 * Appropriately set the `crowdsourcingAPIMainUrl` in the `system.properties` file under `aidr-manager`.
 * Build using maven following the instructions above; this should generate a file `aidr-trainer-pybossa-X.war`
 * Deploy `aidr-trainer-pybossa-X.war` to Glassfish using the instructions above.

+# Task Manager

+The `aidr-task-manager` module is meant to provide a unified view of the `aidr_predict` database tables that are related to 'aidr tasks' - namely, `document`, `task_assignment`, `document_nominal_labels` and `crisis` tables.
+The various modules of AIDR such as `aidr-tagger-api`, `aidr-tagger` and `aidr-trainer-api` that access these tables will use the aidr-task-manager as the single access point (in phases).
+To enable this, `aidr-task-manager` uses remote EJBs.
+The instructions for enabling access through `-aidr-task-manager` are outlined below:

+* Build using maven the `aidr-task-manager.war` file and deploy to glassfish in the usual way.
+* Next build `aidr-task-manager.jar` file excluding the `ejb/bean` directory from the jar.
+* Create a new directory `WEB-INF/lib` in the module that will use aidr-task-manager.
+* Copy the `aidr-task-manager.jar` file to the `WEB-INF/lib` directory.

 # Known Issues